Physical Address

 Okiyama Hideko had a brief but memorable acting career.
 She made her film debut in 1968, while still in her early twenties, as a mentally-challenged but very erotic native shamaness in Imamura Shohei’s The Profound Desire of the Gods (Kamigami no Fukaki Yokubo), which was chosen by critics as Best Film in that year’s Kinema Junpo poll.
 For international audiences, her best-known performance can be found in Kurosawa Akira’s Dodes’ka-den (Dodesukaden, 1970), in which she portrayed one of two neighbors, both wives of constantly drunken working-class men, who decide to swap husbands.
 Her final role was as a mysterious woman in Suzuki Seijun’s acclaimed 1981 film Heat-Shimmer Theater (Kagero-za).
 She was also a professional singer who recorded jazz standards.
 She died in 2011 at age 65.

-Uchida had finally broken for good with Toei over cuts the studio had forced him to make to A Fugitive from the Past, which drastically shortened the running time of his epic masterpiece.5 After making one more movie for that studio, A Tale of Two Yakuza (1968), presumably to fulfill his contractual obligations, he was independent once more, and for the last time.
-The director was then hired by Toho, a studio for which he had never worked before, to make yet another installment of the Musashi saga.6 This must have been perceived by executives at Toei as a deliberate poke in the eye, particularly as Uchida’s five-part Musashi series had been such a great success for them.
+Uchida had finally broken for good with Toei over cuts the studio had forced him to make to A Fugitive from the Past, which drastically shortened the running time of his epic masterpiece.5 After making one more movie for Toei, Hishakaku and Kiratsune: A Tale of Two Yakuza (1968), the now-freelance director was then hired by Toho, a studio for which he had never worked before, to make yet another installment of the Musashi saga.6 This must have been perceived by executives at Toei as a deliberate poke in the eye, particularly as Uchida’s five-part Musashi series had been such a great success for them.

 During the making of the film, Uchida was, quite literally, dying.
 (It’s not clear whether Toho’s bosses knew this or not.)
 Never in great health after his return from China in 1953 at the age of fifty-five, he had worked almost relentlessly ever since.
 Thus, when he developed both stomach cancer and tuberculosis, his frail body couldn’t fight his illnesses.